JingyiBi/GDIM32-Final-AAA/README.md

 This pattern made our game’s flow (burger order -> pizza order -> finished) clear and easy to fix.

+#### 2. Inheritance with Polymorphism
+Inheritance with Polymorphism is a simple coding pattern where one class (a "child" class) takes on the features of another class (a "parent" class), and can change or add to those features.
+This lets us make similar objects (like burger and pizza interactables) share code, so we don’t have to write the same thing twice.

+Where We Used This in Our Game Code？

+1. Abstract Parent Class (InteractableBase.cs)
+We made an abstract parent class for all things the player can interact with (like burgers, pizza, and NPCs).
+It has a basic Interact() method that child classes can change:

+         // Abstract parent class
+         public abstract class InteractableBase : MonoBehaviour
+         {
+             public GameObject interactionPrompt; // Shared prompt for all interactables

+             // Abstract method (child classes MUST write their own version) public abstract void Interact();
+         }

+2. Child Class 1: HamburgerInteract.cs (Overrides Interact())
+The burger uses the parent class but changes the Interact() method to fit how burgers work:

+         // Child class for burgers (inherits from InteractableBase) public class HamburgerInteract : InteractableBase
+         {
+             public bool isPicked = false;
+             public GameObject inventoryIcon;

+             // Override: Change the parent’s Interact() method for burgers public override void Interact()
+             {
+                 if (isPicked) return;

+                 // Burger logic: Pick up the burger isPicked = true;
+                 gameObject.SetActive(false);
+                 inventoryIcon.SetActive(true);
+                 GameProgress.Instance.burgerPickedUp = true;
+             }
+         }

+ 3. Child Class 2: PizzaInteract.cs (Also Overrides Interact())
+The pizza uses the same parent class but has its own Interact() logic:

+         // Child class for pizza (inherits from InteractableBase) public class PizzaInteract : InteractableBase
+         {
+             public bool isPicked = false;
+             public GameObject inventoryIcon;

+             // Override: Change the parent’s Interact() method for pizza public override void Interact()
+             {
+                 if (isPicked) return;

+                 // Pizza logic: Pick up the pizza isPicked = true;
+                 gameObject.SetActive(false);
+                 inventoryIcon.SetActive(true);
+                 GameProgress.Instance.pizzaPickedUp = true;
+             }
+         }

+Why This Pattern Helped Our Game？

+1. No duplicate code: The interactionPrompt (the "click to pick up" text) is in the parent class, so we don’t have to add it to both burger and pizza code.

+2. Easy to add new items: If we want to add a soda interactable, we just make a new child class and write only the soda‘s Interact() logic，all the basic stuff (like the prompt) is already in the parent.

+3. Clear and organized: All interactable things follow the same rules (they all have an Interact() method), so our code is easy to read and fix.
+Even if we change how the prompt works, we only change it in the parent class.

 ### Team Member Name 1
 Jingyi Bi: